Peter Fraser, Baron Fraser of Carmyllie: Later career

+Owing to his reputation of being on the left of the Conservative Party, he retained a high profile in Scottish public life after 1998, in part through his involvement in commissions and inquiries.
+Among other duties, he served as an independent adviser on the Scottish Government's committee on the ministerial code.

-In May 2003 First Minister Jack McConnell announced a major public inquiry into the handling of the Scottish Parliament Building project, headed by Lord Fraser.
+In May 2003 he was entrusted by the First Minister Jack McConnell with heading a major public inquiry into the handling of the Scottish Parliament Building project, which had racked up a total cost of £414 million since 1999.
 The inquiry heard evidence from architects, civil servants, politicians and the building companies.
+It denounced the lack of ministerial control over "catastrophically expensive" design changes.

-In August 2007 he was appointed to the Scottish Broadcasting Commission established by the Scottish Executive.
+In August 2007 Fraser was appointed to the Scottish Broadcasting Commission established by the Scottish Executive.

 He was a member of the Parliamentary Joint Committee on Human Rights and lived at Regent Terrace in Edinburgh.

+Under the premiership of David Cameron (2010–2016), he served on a commission that investigated the European Court of Human Rights with a view to establishing the British Bill of Rights.

+In 2013, he launched a public fundraising campaign for erecting a monument to the Polish general Stanisław Maczek in Edinburgh, which was eventually unveiled in 2018.

 He died on 22 June 2013.